eea/eea.reportnet3.api.fme/doc/help/src/reader-feature-type-param.md

     <identifier> = <literal-value>

-Where `identifier` is a valid fieldname (FME attribute name), and `literal-value` a valid SQL literal.
+Where `identifier` is a valid field name (FME attribute name), and `literal-value` a valid SQL literal.

 Please note that equality (=) _is the only_ operator that can be used in the expression, i.e. `!=, <, >, AND, OR` are all examples of operators that can _not_ be used.